Us1ngTh3Hub/online_snake/src/eudpylib/docs/README.md

 ## functionality

 The library defines a network protocol, which is based on UDP but offers a lot more functionality.
 It is connection oriented, includes a crc checksum for the packets and splits data, which would be too long to send, in multiple packets.
+It also includs functions for sending keep alive packets and for checking, whether a keep alive packet has been reiceived in a given interval.
+The general receive function detects keep alive packets when called and calls itself again to receive the data it was intended to use.
+If there has been no keep alive packet in that time interval, the socket closes.
+Sending keep alive packets is not automated yet and still has to be implemented by the user themself, using the given functions.

 ## structure